BPC-Exchange-Framework/e-Invoice-Onboarding-Toolkit/einvoice/docs/discovery_validation.md

 4. Executing the two REST requests to the SMP server.
 5. Extracting the Corner 3 endpoint URI from the response from the SMP server.

-This funcitonality is provided in the accessor.py module and validation is done in a single test case called test_accessor.py.
+This functionality is provided in the accessor.py module and validation is done in a single test case called framework_model.py.

 Execute the "Start-to-Finish" test as reference in the [more detailed instructions for running the test cases](./test_cases.md).
 ```